 Left to right: Bob Nolan, Hugh Farr, Tim Spencer.

 Caption reads: “’CACTUS JACK’ AND COWBOY CROONERS – Vice-President Garner flatly refused to pose for ‘gag’ pictures at the Texas Centennial Exposition.
 Rangerettes, fishing in the world’s fair lagoon, and a dozen other stunts were spurned but – well, cowboys are different and so he put on his ten-gallon hat for the photographer.”
 (The Calin Coburn Collections ©2004)

 Amon G Carter (creator and publisher of the Fort Worth Star-Telegram) and unidentified man with the Sons of the Pioneers

 Shortly after the Sons of the Pioneers returned from the Texas Centennial, Tim Spencer left the group and did not return until early in 1939.
-Wesley Tuttle and Charlie Quirk took his place for a few weeks and then nineteen-year-old Lloyd Perryman with his beautiful lyrical voice was hired in his place.
+Wesley Tuttle and Charlie Quirk took his place for a few weeks and then nineteen-year-old Lloyd Perryman with his beautiful lyrical voice was hired.
 They were still singing on radio both as The Sons of the Pioneers and Farley's Gold Star Rangers.